 - You smoke.
 Smoking increases your risk of developing asthma if you are exposed to certain types of irritants.

 It's possible to develop occupational asthma in almost any workplace.
 But your risk is higher if you work in certain occupations.
 Some of the riskiest jobs and the asthma-producing substances associated with them include the following:

 |Bakers, millers, farmers

 |Food production workers

 |Forest workers, carpenters, cabinetmakers

 |Health care workers

-The longer you're exposed to a substance that causes occupational asthma, the worse your symptoms will become — and the longer it will take for them to improve once you end your exposure to the irritant.
-In some cases, exposure to airborne asthma triggers can cause permanent lung changes and lifetime asthma symptoms.
+The longer you're exposed to a substance that causes occupational asthma, the worse your symptoms may become — and the longer it will take for them to improve once you end your exposure to the irritant.
+In some cases, exposure to airborne asthma triggers can cause permanent changes to your lungs.

-If you have a job in a high-risk profession, in the United States your company has legal responsibilities to help protect you from hazardous chemicals.
+If you are in the United States and you have a job in a high-risk profession, your company has legal responsibilities to help protect you from hazardous chemicals.
 Under guidelines established by the Occupational Safety and Health Administration (OSHA), your employer is required to do the following: